Single-cell sequencing: Limitations

 While bisulfite sequencing remains the most widely used approach for 5mC detection, the chemical treatment is harsh and fragments and degrades the DNA.
 This effect is exacerbated when moving from bulk samples to single cells.
 Other methods to detect DNA methylation include methylation-sensitive restriction enzymes.
 Restriction enzymes also enable the detection of other types of methylation, such as 6mA with DpnI.
 Nanopore-based sequencing also offers a route for direct methylation sequencing without fragmentation or modification to the original DNA.
 Nanopore sequencing has been used to sequence the methylomes of bacteria, which are dominated by 6mA and 4mC (as opposed to 5mC in eukaryotes), but this technique has not yet been scaled down to single cells.

 Applications

 Single-cell DNA methylation sequencing has been widely used to explore epigenetic differences in genetically similar cells.
 To validate these methods during their development, the single-cell methylome data of a mixed population were successfully classified by hierarchal clustering to identify distinct cell types.
 Another application is studying single cells during the first few cell divisions in early development to understand how different cell types emerge from a single embryo.
 Single-cell whole-genome bisulfite sequencing has also been used to study rare but highly active cell types in cancer such as circulating tumor cells (CTCs).

 Transposase-accessible chromatin sequencing (scATAC-seq)

 Single cell transposase-accessible chromatin sequencing maps chromatin accessibility across the genome.
 A transposase inserts sequencing adapters directly into open regions of chromatin, allowing those regions to be amplified and sequenced.

+Methods

+The two methods for library preparation in scATAC-Seq are based on split-pool cellular indexing and microfluidics.